Samuel H. Selesnick, MD, FACS

 In addition to being a member of the neurosurgery team at Memorial Sloan Kettering, I serve as a Professor and Vice Chairman of the Department of Otolaryngology and as a Professor of Otolaryngology in Neurological Surgery at Weill Cornell Medical College.
 I greatly enjoy working with students and overseeing their rotation through Cornell’s Department of Otolaryngology.

 When I myself was a medical student, I initially thought I would become a family practice doctor.
 Then I became fascinated with the anatomy of the ear and surrounding areas.
 So I went from wanting to know a little bit about everything to becoming an expert in this subspecialty.

-As such, I lecture nationally and internationally on ear-related, neurotologic, and skull base topics and am President of the American Otological Society.
+As such, I lecture nationally and internationally on ear-related, neurotologic, and skull base topics and am Past President of the American Otological Society.
 I’m also a past President of the American Neurotology Society, the nation’s largest specialty organization of neurotologists/skull base surgeons.
 I have been on the executive council of the American Neurotology Society and have served on or chaired numerous committees for the American Academy of Otolaryngology-Head and Neck Surgery, the Triological Society, the American College of Surgeons, and others.
 I am also on the board of directors of the American Academy of Otolaryngology–Head and Neck Surgery, and was the proud recipient of their Certificate of Honor in 1996.

 In my research, I have been the principal investigator on a number of key clinical trials and have published extensively in peer-reviewed journals.
 I am on the editorial board of the journal Otology and Neurotology and have been a guest editor of The Otolaryngologic Clinics of North America.